Tunchi52/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # 5-print_numbers: This program prints all single numbers of base 10 using the printf function.
 # 6-print_numberz:This program prints from 0 - 9 using putchar funtion.
 # 7-print_tebahpla: This program prints the alphabet in reverse using the putchar function.
+# 8-print_base16.c: This program prints all numbers of base 16 in lower case using the putchar function 3 times.
 #